 KOy Mikkelin Tietotaitokortteli, 9,4 % (konserni yhteensä 48,4 %)

 The most important company owned by the University of Helsinki Funds is the University Pharmacy.
-The University Pharmacy Group operates in Finland and Russia.
 The sales of the University Pharmacy Group were €317 million in 2020.
 The core mission of the University Pharmacy is to provide its customers with successful pharmaceutical care and to promote their health and wellbeing.
 Moreover, the University Pharmacy has special duties of social significance, such as the preparation of rare medicines.
 Read more about the pharmacy and corporate income tax paid by the University Pharmacy.

 HY247, or University of Helsinki Property Services Ltd, is a community of a little over 300 professionals that provides property services to the University community.
 HY247 is responsible for construction, maintenance and cleaning services, as well as porter services and expert services in upkeep and facility booking.